 The complex process of OMV Petrom’s first LNG delivery in Romania also involved several partner companies and included two separate transports of two tankers each, which fueled the tank of the first LNG-operated ship in Romania.

 “We are pleased to see the collaboration between two industry leaders in Romania and beyond, who made possible a premiere: it is the first time such a ship is built in Romania and this proves that the Romanian naval industry is able to implement very complex and innovative projects with high technological level,” proclaimed Florin Spătaru, member of the Board of Directors of Damen Shipyards Mangalia.

 The volume of natural gas is reduced approximately 600 times through liquefaction and by cooling it at -162°C compared to the gaseous state.
 As a result, LNG can be safely stored with higher energy efficiency and transported over very long distances.

-Transportation segments with decarbonisation difficulties such as naval and heavy road freight transport can use LNG as a transitional alternative for cleaner transport, leading to a reduction in emissions.
-Therefore, a 15 per cent decrease in the CO2 emissions would be expected, along with a drop of 50 per cent in the nitrogen oxide emissions and the lowering of heavy particles by 99 per cent.
+Transportation segments with decarbonisation difficulties, such as naval and heavy road freight transport, can use LNG as a transitional alternative for cleaner transport, leading to a reduction in emissions.
+Therefore, a 15 per cent decrease in CO2 emissions would be expected, along with a drop of 50 per cent in nitrogen oxide emissions and a lowering of heavy particles by 99 per cent.

-OMV Petrom emphasised that LNG is compliant with the strict provisions of the International Maritime Organization (IMO) as it does not generate sulfur emissions.
+OMV Petrom emphasises that LNG is compliant with the strict provisions of the International Maritime Organization (IMO) as it does not generate sulfur emissions.